nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![image](img/checkopencanteen.png)

-Figure 8.
-Sequence diagram for checkCanteenOperatingTime()
+Figure 8.Sequence diagram for checkCanteenOperatingTime()

 #### Feature: check Stall Operating Time
 The user enters the command: checkstall to check the operating time of an open stall.
 The main will enable the checkStallOperatingTime() method.
 It prints open canteens through checkOpenCanteens method in Customer class in this manner: